MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 ---
-title: "Use Microsoft Flow with your virtual agent"
+title: "Add actions to your virtual agent using Microsoft Flow"
-description: "Learn how to use Microsoft Flow in your virtual agent."
+description: "Learn how to add actions to your virtual agent using Microsoft Flow."
 keywords: ""
 ms.date: 2/20/2019
 ms.service: